rsdoiel/rsdoiel.github.io/resume.md

 Contact: rsdoiel@gmail.com

 I am looking for interesting work bridging both my background in Computer Science and the Humanities.
-For the past decade I have been involved in designing, implementing and maintaining custom content management systems as well as integrating those systems with off the shelf software like Wordpress.
-I've enjoyed working with large data sets, building RESTful/JSON APIs.
+For the past decade I have been involved in designing, implementing, and maintaining custom content management systems as well as integrating those systems with off the shelf software like Wordpress.
+I've enjoyed building RESTful/JSON APIs for new and legacy systems against data stores such as MySQL, MongoDB and Redis.
 I enjoy diving deeply into a problem and working through solutions that have measurable results.

-I am most comfortable in a Unix environment but have worked in others in the past (e.g. Prime Information, Windows).
-I have used many languages over the course of my career (e.g.  NodeJS/JavaScript, Go, PHP, Python, SQL, Perl) and as a computer science student (e.g. Java, Lisp, C) .
+I am most comfortable in a Unix environment but have worked in others in the past (e.g. Windows and Prime Information).
+I have written and maintained software in many languages over the course of my career (e.g. NodeJS/JavaScript, Go, PHP, Python, SQL, Perl, Java, Lisp, C) .
 Currently I am broadening my experience in functional programming by refreshing my knowledge of Common Lisp and learning Standard ML.
 I have experience implementing and running services in cloud based virtual machines.
+I am interested in expanding that experience to include large data sets.
 I commonly build software to run on both Intel and ARM processors.

 ## Technical Skills